vladyslavkuliani/angular_hangman_lab/README.md

  * you can display it on the page somewhere if you want to verify
 * use `ng-change` to call a function when the input changes
   * write a function in your controller for this
+  * for now you can just console.log the value of the input
     * make sure to make the function publicly available on a controller instance
       * e.g. `this.checkGuess = yourFunctionName`
   * the input should be cleared after each character is typed

 ### Step 4: winning